 SQL Avg Function Syntax

-The basic syntax of the AVG in SQL Server is as shown below:
+The basic syntax of the AVG in SQL Server to calculate average is as shown below:

 SELECT AVG ([Column_Name]) FROM [Source]

-In this article we will show you, How to write Avg in SQL Server with example.
+In this article we will show you, How to write Avg in SQL Server to find average with an example.
 For this, We are going to use the below shown data

 SQL AVG Example